Tariffs and Trade Toolkit

 This page holds key information for Langley businesses to understand and navigate the tariffs and their economic impact.
 For questions or comments on the trade dispute, or to share resources for this page, please feel free to contact us at info@langleychamber.com

-The United States imposes tariffs of 25% on Canadian goods and 10% on Canadian oil and gas imports.
-The new tariffs will apply in addition to any other duties, fees, exactions, and charges applicable to the imports.
-The proposed tariffs initially scheduled for February 4, 2025 have been paused until March 4, 2025, at 12:01 a.m. eastern time.
+The United States had imposed tariffs of 25% on Canadian goods and 10% on Canadian oil and gas imports on March 4.
+The new tariffs applied in addition to any other duties, fees, exactions, and charges applicable to the imports.
+The tariffs have since been exempted for goods that are compliant with the Canada-US-Mexico Trade Agreement.
+See the "Mitigation Strategies" section for more information on what "CUSMA-compliant" means.

-In response, Canada will impose tariffs of 25% on $30 billion in goods imported from the U.S, if and when the U.S tariffs are applied.
-The list includes products such as orange juice, peanut butter, wine, spirits, beer, coffee, appliances, apparel, footwear, motorcycles, cosmetics, and pulp and paper.
+In response, Canada has imposed tariffs of 25% on $30 billion in goods imported from the U.S. The list includes products such as orange juice, peanut butter, wine, spirits, beer, coffee, appliances, apparel, footwear, motorcycles, cosmetics, and pulp and paper.
 The detailed list of the products impacted is here.

-An additional $125 billion worth of US imports will be tariffed at 25% at a later date.
-The full list of these goods will be made available for a 21-day public comment period prior to implementation, and will include products such as passenger vehicles and trucks, including electric vehicles, steel and aluminum products, certain fruits and vegetables, aerospace products, beef, pork, dairy, trucks and buses, recreational vehicles, and recreational boats.
+An additional $125 billion worth of US imports will be tariffed at 25% by Canada on April 2.
+The full list of these goods is here and is open for a public comment period prior to implementation.
+The list includes products such as passenger vehicles and trucks, including electric vehicles, steel and aluminum products, certain fruits and vegetables, aerospace products, beef, pork, dairy, trucks and buses, recreational vehicles, and recreational boats.
+Input on tariff measures should be provided by completing this form

-The US has said it will allow no exemptions and will not have a “drawback” policy in place for its tariffs on Canadian imports.
-The Executive Order does provide an exception for some goods that are already in transit, stating imports that were loaded onto their final mode of transit before entering the United States prior to 12:01 a.m. on February 1, 2025 are exempt.
+The US has said it will not have a “drawback” policy in place for its tariffs on Canadian imports.
+The Executive Order does provide an exception for some goods that are already in transit, stating imports that were loaded onto their final mode of transit before entering the United States prior to 12:01 a.m. on March 4, 2025 are exempt.
+Goods imported to the US between March 4 and March 7, when the tariffs were paused, were levied tariffs and no refund has been offered.

 The Canadian government will consider requests for exemption from the tariffs on US imports (known as “remission requests”) for specific circumstances where inputs cannot be sourced domestically or from non-US sources, or where severe adverse impacts to the broader economy may occur.
 Send your request to fin.remissions-remises.fin@canada.ca, including "U.S. Remission" in the subject line and follow the template laid out on this page.